The5w2h/AIandML/README.md

 > Feature scaling is applied on *Columns ONLY*.
 Can’t be applied across a column.

 *Why to use?*
 > So that the Euclidean distance is not dominated by a column.
+Puts all the values on same scale.

 ##### 1. Normalization:
 Values are always between [0;1]